-To those not living in the (far) East, the only time you may be at Pasir Ris is when you had to book in every Sunday for Basic Military Training (BMT) or sending someone off for that very purpose.
-Jokes aside, if this is an area you are already familiar with (hola Easties!), Pasir Ris 8 is one of the rare integrated developments around us, with the last being Bedok Residences which TOP-ed in 2015.
+To those not living in the (far) East, the only time you may be at Pasir Ris is when you had to book in every Sunday for Basic Military Training (BMT) or send someone off for that very purpose.
+Jokes aside, if this is an area you are already familiar with (hola Easties!), Pasir Ris 8 is one of the rarely integrated developments around us, with the last being Bedok Residences which TOP-ed in 2015.

 These days, it’s less about your actual location but more about how close you are to an MRT station.
 For Pasir Ris 8, this will literally be just steps away, representing a level of convenience that few can boast of.
-Furthermore, Pasir Ris MRT is set to be an interchange once the Cross Island Line becomes operational, adding to its East-West Line connection.
+Furthermore, Pasir Ris MRT Station is set to be an interchange once the Cross Island Line becomes operational, adding to its East-West Line connection.

 Now, throw a bus interchange into the mix with 20 bus services and you have the best of what our public transport system can offer at your doorstep.
 Moreover, these are completely sheltered so you won’t even have to get close to the weather elements.

 That said, Pasir Ris is still at the Eastern end of Singapore, and even with its impressive bus and MRT connectivity, it will still take 29 minutes on the MRT to get to Raffles Place and 31 minutes to Downtown Station so it’s not the most central location by any measure.